Page created on October 15, 2021. Last updated on April 18, 2022 at 15:06

 Aspiration of gastric contents through a nasogastric tube allows for quick differentiation between upper and lower GI bleeding.
 The aspirate is bloody in case of upper bleeding and clear in case of lower.

-The Blatchford scoring system may be used to assess the risk of upper GI bleeding based on vital parameters, comorbidities, lab tests, and clinical features.
+The Blatchford scoring system may be used to assess the risk of an upper GI bleeding requiring intervention.
+It’s based on vital parameters, comorbidities, lab tests, and clinical features.
+It’s used to identify patients who are low-risk (score ≤1) and can be treated outpatient.

 In case of acute bleeding, urgent assessment and stabilisation are crucial.
-If the patient is haemodynamically unstable, they must be stabilised first.
+If the patient is haemodynamically unstable they must be stabilised first.
 This involves monitoring, replacing lost fluids, and blood transfusion.
-Blood transfusion is usually indicated at haemoglobin level < 70 g/L, with a target of 70 – 90 g/L.
+Blood transfusion is indicated at haemoglobin level < 70 g/L, with a target of 70 – 90 g/L.

 Then, we should determine the source of the bleeding, stop it, treat the underlying condition, and prevent recurrent bleeding.